 Facts about Lisbon

-- It is the capital and largest city of Portugal.
+- It is the capital and also the largest city of Portugal.

-- The about 8-mile-wide estuary of the Tagus River can contain all the warships in the world.
+- The eight-mile-wide estuary of the Tagus River can contain all the warships in the world.

 - The approximately 10-mile-long cable-styled Vasco da Gama Bridge is the longest in Europe.